 Social Security Statement

 An important document that you will reference during the decision-making process is your Social Security statement.
-The SSA mails these statements out from time to time, but you can also access the same information by setting up an account on their website.
+The Social Security Administration mails statements to workers age 60 and over who aren’t receiving Social Security benefits and do not yet have a my Social Security account.
+These statements will be mailed out three months prior to your birthday, but you can also access the same information by setting up an account on their website.

 The statement will tell you your: